 Financial experts should be entertaining, as well as informative.

 Lauren’s no-nonsense approach to money management is more akin to personal training than traditional financial planning.
 She empowers people to take control of their money by getting organized, spending smarter & earning more.
 Usually in that order.
-Though she studied financial planning at New York University, she learned far more about money growing up with a Scottish grandmother and equally thrifty parents.
+Though she studied financial planning at New York University, she learned far more about money from her Scottish grandmother who taught her the importance of saving and investing.

-Born and raised in the Southeast, Lauren currently resides in New York City.
+Born and raised in the Southeast, Lauren currently resides in Manhattan with her fiancé.
 An avid traveler, she uses her discretionary income to explore the world—on a budget, of course.
 She went bungee jumping in New Zealand, but only because she had a 50% off coupon.
 A Teach for America alum, Lauren still enjoys spending time in the classroom teaching financial literacy workshops across the country.
 Recently, she spent six months studying Spanish in Colombia and is still trying very hard to correctly pronounce ahorrar, which means to save.
 Once she masters that, she’d love to teach financial literacy courses in Spanish as well.